 Over the next several years, the City will focus on accessibility programming and barrier reduction and prevention.

-Removing barriers from public places requires a structured approach to improve accessibility across public infrastructure, programs, services and information.
-The City has an important role to improve accessibility and help foster a more inclusive dialogue that recognizes we are a stronger and healthier community when no one is left out.
+Removing barriers from public places requires a structured approach to improve accessibility across infrastructure, programs, services, and information.
+The City also has an important role to improve accessibility by helping foster a dialogue that recognizes we are a stronger and healthier community when no one is left out.